04 / Commercial InterfacesMCP/API

 01

-MCP tools should expose current Bitcode actions and reads: attach source, express Read, admit AssetPack intent, read activity, inspect proof posture, and return write-admission evidence.
+MCP tools expose programmable Bitcode actions: attach permitted source, express a Reading, admit AssetPack intent, read activity, inspect proof posture, and return write-admission evidence.

-The MCP surface should be narrow and explicit.
-Non-admitted generic tools are support or reference surfaces until the Protocol, Exchange, and Terminal can read their effects.
+Keep the MCP surface narrow and explicit.
+Generic tools that are not admitted remain support or reference until Protocol and /packs can reread their effects.

 Why this matters

-• PromptPart and attachment structures preserve source and Read context.
+• Attachments preserve source and Read context for later audit.

 API